The Beat Beginner

 Wrapping up the trio is Alesis, which is actually known as the “budget” brand when comparing the three.

 I’ve just always seen Alesis as a brand for newer drummers.
-However, they recently introduced the Strata Prime as their new flagship kit, and I’m more impressed by this kit than anything the brand has released before.
+However, they recently introduced the Strata Prime (in Europe) as their new flagship kit, and I’m more impressed by this kit than anything the brand has released before.

 When I got to play it, the module was the first thing that stood out to me, and it’s since become my favorite electronic drum module on the market.